MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmisc/nf-acxmisc-acxobjectbagaddsizet.md

 ## -description

-The function adds to and exisisting intialized AcxObjectBag.
+The AcxObjectBagAddSizeT function adds a SIZE_T entry to an exisisting, intialized AcxObjectBag.

 ## -parameters

 ### -param ObjectBag